Launching Burp Suite from the command line

 At a command prompt, type:

-- If Java is installed, a message will indicate which version you have.
-To run Burp, you will need Java version 11 to 17.
+- If Java is installed, a message indicates which version you have.
+To run Burp, you need at least Java 17.

-- If Java is not installed, or if your version of Java is older than 11, you will need to install a supported version of Java.
+- If Java is not installed, or if your version of Java is older than 17, you need to install a supported version of Java.
 Download the Java Runtime Environment (JRE) from Oracle and run the installer.
 Then open a new command prompt and start again.

 Launching the Burp Suite JAR